-- · ADC event trigger
+- ADC event trigger

-- · Timer gate operation
+- Timer gate operation

 - Selectable prescaler settings

 - · Timer operation during Idle and Sleep modes

-- · Interrupt on a 32-bit period register match
+- Interrupt on a 32-bit period register match

-These operating modes are determined by setting the appropriate bit(s) in the 16-bit T2CON and T3CON SFRs.
+These Operating modes are determined by setting the appropriate bit(s) in the 16-bit T2CON and T3CON SFRs.

-For 32-bit timer/counter operation, Timer2 is the least significant word and Timer3 is the most significant word of the 32-bit timer.
+For 32-bit timer/counter operation, Timer2 is the LS Word and Timer3 is the MS Word of the 32-bit timer.